LeapYear/storybook-storyshots-repro/README.md

 ```

 2. Open storyhots.test.ts.snap
+3. Open storybook (`yarn start`)

 Expected:
-Snapshot should contain "Preview Decorator"
+Snapshot should contain "Preview Decorator", like Storybook does

 Actual:
 Snapshot only contains "Toggle Story"; decorator is not invoked